What is the Largest Unit of the Geological Time Scale

 Structure of the Geological Time Scale

 Within the geological time scale, the biggest divisions are the eons, which describe significant stretches of time marked by means of particular geological and organic features.
-Following eons, the second one largest divisions are eras, intervals, epochs, and ultimately, ages.
+Following eons, the second and largest divisions are eras, intervals, epochs, and, ultimately, ages.
 This hierarchical shape permits scientists to communicate complex temporal relationships successfully.

 Components of Eons inside the Geological Time Scale